 - The time and materials consumed in using instruments will be charged to the user.

 - Faculty working on projects for commercial (for-profit) entities, either in collaboration or as consultants, are required to pay the commercial rate for instrument time for all hours of use, unless the funds supporting this work (including salaries) are awarded to U-M through the Sponsored Programs Office at full indirect cost rates.
-If this work is carried out by center staff, an hourly service work rate will apply in addition to the instrument rate.
+If this work is carried out by Center staff, an hourly service work rate will apply in addition to the instrument rate.

-Publications and Acknowledgments
+Guidelines for Publications and Acknowledgments

 - For the JEOL 2010F: NSF grant #DMR-9871177